-“[Recruiter Name] really emphasized your company’s core values and that resonated with me because…”
+Sample answer: “[Recruiter Name] really emphasized your company’s core values and that resonated with me because…”

 Inserting some enthusiasm into your answer can help make it more memorable for the interviewer.
 For example, you can mention how much you’ve been looking forward to this job interview or how excited you are about the role.
 This will show how passionate and motivated you are in your career path.
 Plus, your genuine enthusiasm—and willingness to learn—can outweigh a minor weakness in your job experience.

 A big challenge to answering any interview question is how to sell yourself as a candidate.
-If you’re unsure of yourself or unnecessarily humble, you might appear unqualified.
+If you’re unsure of yourself, you might appear unqualified.
 On the other hand, if you brag about yourself or criticize your colleagues, you might appear conceited.
 You want to be confident, not arrogant.
 To strike this careful balance, focus on facts.
-Don’t make broad grandiose statements about your expertise.
+Don’t make broad, grandiose statements about your expertise.

 Instead, briefly explain your accomplishments and how you achieved them.

-“I pay close attention to details, even when working to meet tight deadlines.
+Sample answer: “I pay close attention to details, even when working to meet tight deadlines.
 In my last role, I worked on the launch of a new app.
 I discovered a bug shortly before the launch date.
 By working closely with my colleagues, and adjusting our internal deadlines for other projects, we were able to fix the bug and keep our scheduled launch date.
 Our app had 20% more downloads after the first week, with an overall higher star rating, compared to our company average.”

 As we mentioned earlier, it’s important that your answer is relevant to:

-- how you’ll be able to contribute to this new role
+- How you’ll be able to contribute to this new role

-- how your experience aligns with exactly what they’re looking for in a candidate
+- How your experience aligns with exactly what they’re looking for in a candidate

-- what additional assets they’ll gain from hiring someone like you
+- What additional assets they’ll gain from hiring someone like you

 With all of these questions, focus on how your skills and experiences fit into their requirements for this role.